System Integrations and APIs for Enterprises

 🔧 Solution Architecture

-Implementation based on middleware integration layer (Azure Functions / AWS Lambda) as an intermediary between CRM and ERP.
-Learn more about choosing a cloud platform in our article on Azure, AWS, and GCP cloud solutions:
+The implementation uses a middleware integration layer (Azure Functions / AWS Lambda) as an intermediary between CRM and ERP.
+I covered cloud platform selection in my article on Azure, AWS, and GCP cloud solutions:

 1. CRM → Middleware (Webhooks)